 2. If moving your body is a goal, then leave your desk at lunchtime and walk for 10 minutes, 3 times during the week.
 Keep it simple and doable.
 This isn’t the time to take a spin class.

 3. Add one protein shake to your day at 3 pm.
-You can purchase it or make your own, whatever works for you.
-Having a protein shake mid-afternoon will give you a healthy energy boost at the end of the day.
-It will help your adrenal glands and reduce any end of day sugar cravings.
+Having a protein shake with adequate protein, fat and fibre mid-afternoon helps to balance your blood sugar will reduce any end of day sugar cravings.

 4. Shut down screens at 10 pm and read a book—not a story that will increase your adrenaline—but an interesting book that has a calming effect.